thomasbattram/thesis/meetings/2020-05-12/notes.md

 ## AOB

 Gib is going to plan the future work required for his fellowship when he has the chance!
+Could also think about writing a grant to do some quant gen work using the GWAS data in IEU GWAS database...